Stellar-gas kinematic misalignments in EAGLE: lifetimes and longevity of misaligned galaxies

-In Figure~\ref{plot: misalignment origins} we visualise the fraction of unstable misalignments associated with major and minor mergers for our 0.6~Gyr window according to our total sample and with the morphology \textit{before} any misalignment (e.g. ETG $\rightarrow$ LTG relaxations are classified under `ETG').
-In total, $\approx16.7\%$ of our sample is associated with a merger origin, with major mergers ($\approx11.7\%$) dominating this fraction over minor mergers ($\approx5.0\%$) in both morphologies.
-Of these, unstable misalignments in ETGs show slightly higher merger-origin fractions ($\approx20.6\%$) over LTGs ($\approx12.8\%$) which may be due to ETGs being more susceptible to misalignments from stochastic external accretion owing to lower \gassf fractions.
-Changing the window size does not change the relative proportions of major and minor mergers nor the higher incidence in ETGs, but does affect the incidence of mergers with $\approx10.7\%$ and $\approx21.6\%$ for windows of size 0.4~Gyr and 1.0~Gyr, respectively.
+At low-$z$, $\approx10.4$~per~cent of our sample is associated with a merger origin, with major mergers ($\approx7.1$~per~cent) dominating this fraction over minor mergers ($\approx3.3$~per~cent) in both morphologies.
+Of these, unstable misalignments in ETGs show higher merger-origin fractions ($\approx13.9$~per~cent) over LTGs ($\approx6.4$~per~cent) which may be due to ETGs being more susceptible to misalignments from stochastic external accretion owing to lower \gassf fractions.
+Changing the window size does not change the relative proportions of major and minor mergers nor the higher incidence in ETGs, but does affect the incidence of mergers with $\approx4.4$~per~cent and $\approx14.5$~per~cent (both within $z<0.35$) for windows of size 0.4~Gyr and 1.0~Gyr, respectively.
+Among our high-$z$ sub-sample, we find a higher incidence of mergers $\approx20.5$~per~cent) though they remain sub-dominant in misalignment formation.
+Together with our low-$z$ sub-sample, we find an incidence of $\approx16.7$ for relaxations in $0<z<1$.
 These results imply that major mergers are more effective at driving unstable misalignments than minor mergers, as the latter may lack sufficient gas to meaningfully change the angular momentum of the in-situ gas.

-We conclude that galaxy mergers are not the primary driver behind stellar-gas misalignments in \textsc{eagle} galaxies.
+We conclude that galaxy mergers are not the primary driver behind stellar-gas misalignments in \textsc{eagle} galaxies, but they may have been more important at higher redshifts.
 This once again points toward significant contributions of other processes that form unstable misalignments, which are in agreement with results from \citet{Casanueva2022}.
 However, given that misaligned halos are often associated with galaxy encounters and mergers \citep[e.g.][]{BettFrenk12}, external processes may remain dominant in misalignment formation but these may only be weakly connected temporally.